DecentAppsStudios/MusicPlayer/README.md

 <b>No Collection of Personal Information</b>

-Voice Recorder does not gather any of your personal information while you are using the Application.Under no circumstances does Voice Recorder collect, download or otherwise make copies of any recordings you make using the Application
+Music Player does not gather any of your personal information while you are using the Application.Under no circumstances does Music Player collect, download or otherwise make copies of any recordings you make using the Application

 <b>General Information Transfer</b>